jro31/jethro-codes/_articles/projects/blocks-falling.md

 }
 ```

-Then most of these CSS classes sound quite fun.
+Most of these CSS classes sound quite fun.

 `cherry-blossom`, `sunrise`, `superman`, `fresh-air`... this can't be so bad, right?